franck-art/zabbix-server-playbook/README.md

 ### Installation of prerequisites

-1. On zabbix server
+1. zabbix server

+We have two methods:

+- In CentOs server, follow these steps
-NB:  These installations will be done on the zabbix server
+These installations will be done on the zabbix server. if you are on aws, use the second dot

    ```
    sudo yum install git -y